 Click here for more information on the Best Ground Source Heat Pumps.

 Get quotes for a ground source heat pump

-The only potential sticking point are the installation costs.
+The only potential sticking point is the installation costs.
 With several variables that could have an impact on the amount you end up paying, comparing quotes from at least 3 installers is highly recommended.